 This name has been heard by just about any PC user out there.
 Kaspersky has been around seemingly forever and only improved over time.
 It has earned the top or nearly the top score in just about any independent antivirus test.
 Although the core antivirus protection is the same as Kaspersky’s free antivirus version, the paid edition also includes a useful vulnerability scan and full access to tech support in case anything goes wrong.

-The vulnerability scan that is offered with the full version of Kaspersky Anti-Virus is probably the most useful feature within this package as it scans for software vulnerabilities (i.e. missing security patches) in the operating system, browsers, and other popular apps.
+The vulnerability scan offered with the full version of Kaspersky Anti-Virus is probably the most useful feature within this package.
+It scans for software vulnerabilities (i.e., missing security patches) in the operating system, browsers, and other popular apps.

 ESET NOD32 Antivirus

-Another quite recognizable name, ESET NOD32 Antivirus goes above and beyond with their bonus features.
+Another quite recognizable name, ESET NOD32 Antivirus, goes above and beyond with its bonus features.
 One such feature is a UEFI scanner that scans your PC’s firmware for malware.
-ESET’s standalone antivirus also offers a Host Intrusion Protection System (HIPS) to help block exploits.
+In addition, ESET’s standalone antivirus also offers a Host Intrusion Protection System (HIPS) to help block exploits.

 Although being mainly known for being light on computer resources and blocking popups and updates when a program is running in full-screen mode, NOD32 also receives quite good scores from independent antivirus tests.
 Unlike previously mentioned software, the results are not perfect/near perfect but are still very good, being able to land in the top 3.

 A truly outstanding feature of the ESET NOD32 Antivirus is its elaborate Device Control feature.
-Despite being more suitable for business settings than consumer use, it is offered only by a few other security suites.
+Despite being more suitable for business settings than consumer use, only a few other security suites are offered.
 While this feature is active, you can prevent the use of a wide variety of device types and make exceptions for trusted devices.
-You can create rules for a variety of devices, such as card readers, Bluetooth devices, and external drives.
+In addition, you can create rules for a variety of devices, such as card readers, Bluetooth devices, and external drives.

 McAfee LiveSafe

-McAfee provides multiple different versions of their antivirus solutions, however, today we would like to focus on McAfee LifeSave as it is quite a unique opportunity for users with a lot of devices that need protection.
-For only $39.99 (this price applies for the first year only, after it would be $119.99) it provides protection for an unlimited number of devices.
+McAfee provides multiple different versions of their antivirus solutions; however, today, we would like to focus on McAfee LifeSave as it is quite a unique opportunity for users with a lot of devices that need protection.
+It protects an unlimited number of devices for only $39.99 (this price applies for the first year only, after it would be $119.99).
 This offer includes Windows, macOS, Android, and iOS devices.
-This is huge, as most competitors provide licenses for 1, 3, 5, or 10 devices only.
+This is huge, as most competitors only provide licenses for 1, 3, 5, or 10 devices.

 With such an offer, however, there are also certain trade-offs to think about.
-Researchers found McAfee to have poor handling of real-world ransomware on Windows.
-According to multiple tests, several samples have gotten past all layers of McAfee protection, including its dedicated Ransom Guard.
+For example, researchers found McAfee to have poor handling of real-world ransomware on Windows.
+According to multiple tests, several samples have passed all McAfee protection layers, including its dedicated Ransom Guard.

-Although this is a serious hit to Windows device security, it is nearly impossible to find another antivirus that offers unlimited cross-platform licenses.
+Although this is a serious Windows device security hit, finding another antivirus that offers unlimited cross-platform licenses is nearly impossible.
 Other than this slip-up, the software offers a plethora of features for Windows protection, more than most other security suites.

 Webroot SecureAnywhere AntiVirus